 How it works

 Front rules allow you to automate a wide range of actions, so you can save time in the long run.
-Head to your Settings and select Rules, to create rules for your shared or individual inboxes.
-Custom rules are customizable and flexible so you can apply a set of actions to a specific inbox or a set of inboxes — whatever you need.
+Head to your Settings and select Rules to create rules for your shared or individual inboxes.
+Rules are customizable and flexible so you can apply a set of actions to a specific inbox or a set of inboxes — whatever you need.

 Commonly used rules

 Move a message

 Use this rule to move messages to another inbox based on a subject line, SLA commitments, or even a group the sender belongs to.

 Note: When rules move a conversation from one workspace to another workspace, or from private inbox to a shared inbox, any tags that were on the conversation will be removed upon the move.
 However, if you manually move a conversation this way, the tags will be retained.
 Likewise, if rules move the conversations between inboxes in the same shared, tags will also be retained.
 Also, if a rule moves a conversation that is currently assigned to a teammate into an inbox that the assigned teammate does not have access to, then the conversation will automatically be unassigned from the teammate to respect their level of access.